chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 When you search an area, ask questions, conduct an investigation, or follow a track, roll +wits.
 If you act within a community or ask questions of a person with whom you share a bond, add +1.

 On a strong hit, you discover something helpful and specific.
 The path you must follow or action you must take to make progress is made clear.
-Envision what you learn (Ask the Oracle if unsure), and take +2 momentum.
+Envision what you learn (Ask for Inspiration if unsure), and take +2 momentum.

 On a weak hit, the information complicates your quest or introduces a new danger.
-Envision what you discover (Ask the Oracle if unsure), and take +1 momentum.
+Envision what you discover (Ask for Inspiration if unsure), and take +1 momentum.

 On a miss, your investigation unearths a dire threat or reveals an unwelcome truth that undermines your quest.
 Pay the Price.